mrcendre/motion/README.md

 # Motion for Flutter widgets

 This package adds a new `Motion` widget that applies a gyroscope-based effect to Flutter widgets.
+On desktop or when the gyroscope in not available, the effect is based on the pointer's hovering.

 !["Demo of the Motion plugin"](https://github.com/mrcendre/motion/raw/main/example/gifs/demo.gif)